 However, their sharp edges require caution.
 Place them away from walkways to avoid accidents.

-14. Circular Metal Garden Sculptures
+14. Circular Metal Sculpture Designs

 Consider a large circular metal sculpture to enhance your garden’s visual appeal.
 This type of art piece stands out against greenery, providing a striking focal point.